On the Mathematical Relationship Between Layer Normalization and Dynamic Activation Functions: Outlier Simulation

 for DyT and DyISRU, respectively.
 Both fitted functions are displayed in Fig.~\ref{fig:simulation_fits} together with the data and the residuals.

-We find that DyISRU describes the layer normalization data much more accurately than DyT does.
+We find that DyISRU describes the normalization data more accurately than DyT does.
 The mean absolute residuals are $0.33$ for DyT and $<0.01$ for DyISRU.
-This reflects the fact that DyT and DyISRU correspond to approximate and exact solutions, respectively, of the differential equation associated with layer normalization, Eq.~(\ref{eq:theorem1}).
+This is consistent with our theoretical finding that DyT and DyISRU correspond to approximate and exact element-wise counterparts of RMSNorm, respectively.
+Finally, we note that our results generalize to other distributions than the one used above, Eq.~(\ref{eq:outlier_simulation_normal_distribution}).
+Further details are provided in App.~\ref{app:outlier_simulation_generalization}.